- What are Computer-Assisted Surgical Systems?

 Patients who are considering treatment with robotically-assisted surgeries should discuss the options for these devices with their health care provider, and feel free to inquire about their surgeon’s training and experience with these devices.

-1. Why did the FDA issue the February 28, 2019 Safety Communication?
+1. Why did the FDA update the February 28, 2019 Safety Communication?

-The FDA has become aware of the increasing use of Robotically-Assisted Surgical Devices (RASD) for the prevention of cancer and treatment of patients with cancer.
-It is important for health care providers and patients to understand that the FDA has not granted marketing authorization to any RASD system specifically for the prevention or treatment of cancer.
+The FDA has become aware of continued use of Robotically-Assisted Surgical (RAS) devices for the prevention of cancer and treatment of patients with cancer.
+It is important for health care providers and patients to understand that the FDA has not granted marketing authorization for any RAS devices specifically for the prevention or treatment of cancer.

-2. Are RASD permitted to be used in patients who have cancer?
+2. Are RAS devices permitted to be used in patients who have cancer?

-RASD have been evaluated by the FDA and cleared for use in certain types of surgical procedures commonly performed in patients with cancer, such as hysterectomy, prostatectomy, and colectomy.
+The FDA regulates medical devices and generally does not regulate the practice of medicine within a health care practitioner-patient relationship.
+The FDA has evaluated and cleared RAS devices for use in certain types of surgical procedures commonly performed in patients with cancer, such as hysterectomy, prostatectomy, and colectomy.
 These clearances are based on short-term (30 day) patient follow up.
-The safety and effectiveness of RASD, for the prevention and treatment of cancer, based on cancer-related outcomes such as overall survival, recurrence, and disease-free survival have not been established.
+The safety and effectiveness of RAS devices for the prevention and treatment of cancer, based on cancer-related outcomes such as overall survival, recurrence, and disease-free survival have not been established.

-3. What is known about using RASD to perform mastectomy procedures for the prevention and treatment of breast cancer?
+3. What is known about using RAS devices to perform mastectomy procedures for the prevention and treatment of breast cancer?

-There is little evidence on the safety and effectiveness of the use of RASD in patients undergoing mastectomy for the prevention or treatment of breast cancer, and the FDA has not granted any RASD system marketing authorization for mastectomy.
-For patients undergoing mastectomy, the surgical approach used with RASD differs from conventional surgical approaches.
+There is little evidence on the safety and effectiveness of the use of RAS devices in patients undergoing mastectomy for the prevention or treatment of breast cancer, and the FDA has not granted any RAS device marketing authorization for mastectomy.
+For patients undergoing mastectomy, the surgical approach used with RAS devices differs from conventional surgical approaches.
 The impact of these differences on prevention of cancer, overall survival, recurrence, and disease-free survival have not been established.

-4. What is known about using RASD for the treatment of cervical cancer?
+4. What is known about using RAS devices for the treatment of cervical cancer?

-We are aware of limited reports that conclude that minimally invasive surgery (which included laparoscopic surgery or surgery using RASD) was associated with a lower rate of long term survival compared with open abdominal surgery.
-Other reports have demonstrated no significant difference in long term survival when these types of surgical procedures are compared.
+We are aware of limited reports that conclude that minimally invasive surgery (which included laparoscopic surgery or surgery using RAS devices) was associated with a lower rate of long-term survival compared with open abdominal surgery.
+Other reports have demonstrated no significant difference in long-term survival when these types of surgical procedures are compared.
 Clinicians and patients should be aware of this information when making treatment decisions.

-- The FDA is aware of an increase in the number of medical device reports (MDRs) related to robotically-assisted surgical devices.
-The majority of the medical device reports the FDA received were of device malfunctions, such as component breakage, mechanical problems and image/display issues.
-However, the FDA has also received reports of injuries and deaths related to the device.
-This increase in reports may be due to a number of factors, including an increase in the number of devices being used or surgeries being conducted, better awareness of how to report device issues to the FDA, increased publicity resulting from product recalls, media coverage, and litigation, as well as other influences.
-In addition, because reports submitted to the FDA can contain incomplete, inaccurate, duplicative, and unverified information, confirming whether a device actually caused a specific event can be difficult based solely on information provided in a given report.
-For these reasons, the FDA also evaluates other information to make decisions about a device’s safety and effectiveness, relying on a variety of postmarket surveillance data sources to monitor the safety and effectiveness of medical devices.
-MDRs of suspected device-associated deaths, serious injuries and malfunctions are one of these sources, but submission of a report to FDA does not necessarily indicate a faulty or defective medical device.
+- The FDA continues to receive and analyze medical device reports (MDRs) related to robotically-assisted surgical devices.
+The majority of the medical device reports that the FDA receives are of device malfunctions, such as component breakage, mechanical problems and image or display issues.
+Generally these reports are not associated with injuries.
+However, the FDA has received reports of injuries and deaths related to RAS devices.
+The FDA receives mandatory reports from device manufacturers, device user facilities, and importers, and voluntary reports from health care professionals, patients, caregivers and consumers.
+These multiple sources can lead to duplications and inaccuracies.
+Because reports submitted to the FDA can also contain incomplete, inaccurate, or unverified information, confirming whether a device actually caused a specific event can be difficult based solely on information provided in a given report.
+The submission of a report to the FDA does not necessarily indicate a faulty or defective medical device.

 - To obtain additional information, the FDA conducted a small sample Medical Product Safety Network (MedSun) survey of experienced surgeons who use robotically-assisted surgical devices in a variety of procedures.
 The goal was to better understand the user’s perspectives and the different challenges identified when using this type of system to perform surgery compared to conventional surgical procedures.